Hong Kong University of Science and Technology: Centre for Global & Community Engagement

 The Centre for Global & Community Engagement (GCE) is established as co-curricular program under the School of Engineering, engaging students to make contributions to the community and to broaden their international exposure.
 GCE supports individuals and student teams such as the HKUST Robotics Team to participate in international competitions.

 School of Business and Management

 HKUST's School of Business and Management (SBM) is branded the HKUST Business School.
-Its Kellogg-HKUST EMBA program has been ranked the world's No.1 nine times (2007, 2009-2013, 2016-2018) by the Financial Times, while its full-time MBA program has been ranked the world's Top 20 ten times.
-The School has been awarded AACSB (Association to Advance Collegiate Schools of Business) accreditation since 1999.

 There are over 140 faculty personnel.
-The School offers degree programs– undergraduate, MBA, EMBA, MSc and PhD – and a range of executive education.
+The school offers degree programs– undergraduate, MBA, EMBA, MSc and PhD – and a range of executive education.
 7 research centres are assigned to areas from business case studies and investing to Asian Financial Markets and China Business & Management.
-The School is also placed to leverage its international and regional knowledge base as Asia rises in significance in the global economy.
-A new purpose-built campus is in place to enable the School to develop further.
+A new purpose-built campus is in place to enable the school to develop further.